dalealleshouse/algorithms/graph_concepts/README.md

 modeling one's family as a graph.
 The people in the family would be vertices, and the relationships between them (mother, daughter, father, brother, etc..) would be edges.
 Edges are typically denoted by a pair known as the *endpoints*.
-If Dick is Jane's brother, the relationship is be denoted as (Dick, Jane).
+If Dick is Jane's brother, the relationship is denoted as (Dick, Jane).
 The set of all vertices is denoted as `V` and `E` denotes the set of all edges.
 The *degree* of a vertex is the number of edges connected to it.